schackartk/t-junction_model_replication/src/README.md

 This directory contains the utilities used in this project.
 The majority of this constists of Python modules.

-These modules are ideal for reuse of the developed matheematical model.
+These modules are ideal for reuse of the developed mathematical model.
 While `make_figures.py` strictly regenerates the figures in the original work, these modules can be used more generally to apply the model.

 ## `make_figures.py`